josephryan/RyanLab/SandBox/README.md

 pigz -9 SRR[number]_pass_1.fastq
 ```

-#### 2.2 We trimmed the adapters added from Illumina RNA-Seq for the publically available transcriptomes and our transcriptomes.
+#### 2.2 We will use BL-FILTER on the publically available transcriptomes and our transcriptomes, part of the Agalma pipeline (Dunn et al. 2013) to trim the adapters added from Illumina RNA-Seq.

 2.2.1 BL-FILTER and organizational steps for downloaded transcriptomes.
-Similar steps were applied to our transcriptomes with slight variation at the beginning due to different file names.
+Similar steps  applied to our transcriptomes with slight variation at the beginning due to different file names.

 ```
 bl-filter-illumina -a -i ../../00-DATA/fastq/SRR[number]_pass_1.fastq.gz -i ../../00-DATA/fastq/[number]_pass_2.fastq.gz -o SRR[number].1.fq -o SRR[number].2.fq -u SRR[number].unp.fq > blf.out 2> blf.err &